 Ingredients

-- 10 ounces fresh spinach washed.
-(One large bag or around 300 grams/10 ounces).
+- 10 ounces fresh spinach

-- 15 blanched unsalted Marcona almonds
+- 15 Marcona almonds blanched and unsalted

-- ¼ cup tomato sauce (60ml)
+- ¼ cup tomato sauce

 - 3 garlic cloves chopped

-- Extra virgin olive oil
+- extra virgin olive oil

 - 1 teaspoon ground cumin

-- Ground cayenne pepper to taste
+- ground cayenne pepper to taste

-- 1 teaspoon Salt (more to taste)
+- 1 teaspoon salt to taste

-- Black pepper to taste
+- black pepper to taste

 Instructions

-- Add the chopped garlic, cumin, cayenne and black pepper and sauté for a couple of minutes, until the garlic is fragrant and turning brown
+- Add the minced garlic, cumin, cayenne, and black pepper to the bread and almonds and sauté for a couple of minutes, until the garlic is fragrant and browned.

 Notes